dbtoaster/dbtoaster-backend/README.md

    A sample configuration file named `conf/ddbt.properties.example` exists in the repository and you can create a copy of it, rename it to `conf/ddbt.properties` and modify it to have your desired parameters.

+   Please note that for running the unit-tests, you need the base data files for the relations.
+Currently, these data files are missing from the front-end repository.
+Please contact us if you want to get access to these base data files for running the tests.

 #### Instructions for running the distributed version

 TBA